 Average Mortgage Refinance Closing Costs

-As of 2017, the average closing costs to refi a mortgage was 1.5%.
+As of last year, the average closing costs to refinance a mortgage was 1.5%.
 This figure varies depending on your type of loan and FICO score.
 If you have a $200,000 mortgage, the typical closing costs for a refinance will amount to 1.5% or $3000.
 If you want to refinance your loan into a 30 year note, this means you need to see a drop of about $90 per month in your payment to make it worth it.